Jamilnineteen91/Coordinate-Converter/README.md

 ## What I learned

 - How to parse with the re. library
-- How to condense code by means of function comprehension
+- How to condense code by means of function comprehension (lines 12,14,21,23, and 37)
-- The value of data structures in algorithms
+- The value of data structures in algorithms (line 37)